kurogai/api-grandma/README.md

 Framework to generate APIs

 API Grandma is now private (for now), sorry!
-Binary files will be published.
+Binary files will be published soon.